ogdemster/ethereumdapp/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Article

+On Git-hub
+create repository on Git-Hub with default settings and give a meaningfull name ON CMD cd to folder then npx create-next-app@latest give same name that you gave on github then wait until its being intalled.
+Then cd your_file_name code .

+On VSCode
+Go to terminal > new Terminal at the menu.
+After new teminal opened set the git remote by git remote add origin https://github.com/[GITHUB_USERNAME]/[YOUR_REPOSITORY_NAME].git git branch -M main git push -u origin main create .github|workflows\node.js.yml and set it up create pages/.nojekyll empy file. next.config.js add lines. package.json add scritps > "export": "next export", Commit all changes
+On Git-Hub
+create branch on Git-Hub with name gh-pages
+Go to settings > pages then set the Branch gh-pages Link for your dapp will shown top of page

+if any trouble with installing on Git-Hub side delete package-lock.json and node_modules then npm install again. that will create node_modules and proper package-lock.json